Why Do Kids Play Sports?

 The picture of youth sports today is far different from that of the early 20th century.
 Physical activity in the form of “free play” was a more common daily occurrence for most children then.
 This unstructured and spontaneous form of activity improved motor skills while developing creativity and encouraging interaction with others.

 The value of sports and the physical, psychological, and emotional benefits to children are undisputed.
-When the expectations of adults become excessive and they overcontrol young athletes, the pressure to win is overemphasized, and all the benefits of sports are negated.
+However, when the expectations of adults become too high and they over control young athletes, the pressure to win is overemphasized, and many of the benefits of sports are negated.

 It has been documented that physical activity is necessary for normal growth in children.
-However, when the activity level becomes too intense, or excessive, in too short a time period, tissue breakdown and injury occur.
-These overuse types of injuries were frequently seen in adult recreational athletes in the past.
-Overuse injuries such as stress fractures, tendinitis, bursitis, apophysitis, and osteochondral injuries of the joint surface were rarely seen when children spent more time engaging in free play.
-The changing picture of youth sports to intense, repetitive and specialized training at much younger ages is probably the single biggest factor contributing to the dramatic increase in the incidence of overuse injuries in young athletes.
+However, when the activity level becomes too intense, or excessive, in too short a time period tissue breakdown and injury can occur.
+Overuse types of injuries were frequently seen in adult recreational athletes in the past.
+Overuse injuries such as stress fractures, tendonitis, bursitis, apophysitis, and osteochondral injuries of the joint surface were rarely seen when children spent more time engaging in free play.
+The changing picture of youth sports to intense, repetitive and specialized training at much younger ages is probably the single biggest factor contributing to the dramatic increase in the number of overuse injuries in young athletes.

 Most children experience a natural desire to be active beginning in the preschool years.
-It is a means by which they can develop basic motor skills, and gain confidence by mastering these skills, while having fun with their friends.
-The American Academy of Pediatrics recommends that team sports should be avoided until age 6, encouraging free play until then.
+It is a means by which they can develop basic motor skills and gain confidence by mastering these skills, while having fun with their friends.
+The American Academy of Pediatrics recommends that team sports should be avoided until age six, encouraging free play until then.

 There is currently no consensus on the appropriate age for sport specialization.
-The literature reveals that some believe specialization may begin as early as age 10, while others advocate for puberty as the minimum age for focusing on one sport.
-All agree, however, that too much, too soon, at too great of an intensity leads to injury.
+Some experts believe specialization may begin as early as age ten, while others advocate for puberty as the minimum age for focusing on one sport.
+All agree, however, that too much, too soon, at too great of an intensity level can lead to injury.

 Participation in sports should be a positive experience for kids.
-There are many characteristics developed in children who play sports such as confidence, self-esteem, leadership, respect, independence, assertiveness, and conflict resolution, to name a few.
+Playing sports can help develop such characteristics as confidence, self-esteem, leadership, respect, independence, assertiveness, and conflict resolution, to name a few.
 Parents and coaches need to be positive role models who support the efforts of these young athletes and keep the “competition” in perspective.